 - noise (float or ndarray) Variance of the additive Gaussian white noise that is supported for all PDEs by default.
 If set to zero, a deterministic partial differential equation will be solved.
-Different noise magnitudes can be supplied for each field in coupled PDEs. - rng (Generator) Random number generator (default: default_rng()).
-Note that this random number generator is only used for numpy function, while compiled numba code is unaffected.
+Different noise magnitudes can be supplied for each field in coupled PDEs. - rng (Generator) Random number generator (default: default_rng()) used for stochastic simulations.
+Note that this random number generator is only used for numpy function, while compiled numba code uses the random number generator of numba.
 Moreover, in simulations using multiprocessing, setting the same generator in all processes might yield unintended correlations in the simulation results.